Sao Paulo, Rio elect mayors in Brazil runoffs - RFI

 Sao Paulo (AFP)

-Brazil's biggest cities, Sao Paulo and Rio de Janeiro, began electing their next mayors Sunday as the country held municipal runoffs, the last polls before far-right President Jair Bolsonaro is up for reelection in 2022.
+Brazil's biggest cities, Sao Paulo and Rio de Janeiro, voted for their next mayors Sunday as the country held municipal runoffs, the last polls before far-right President Jair Bolsonaro is up for reelection in 2022.

-In Sao Paulo, Brazil's economic capital, centrist incumbent Bruno Covas faces leftist challenger Guilherme Boulos, a leader of the Homeless Workers' Movement (MTST).
+In Sao Paulo, Brazil's economic and cultural capital and the largest city in Latin America, centrist incumbent Bruno Covas faces leftist challenger Guilherme Boulos, a leader of the Homeless Workers' Movement (MTST).

-Boulos, 38, who is running for the upstart Socialism and Liberty Party (PSOL), trails in the polls by about 10 points.
+Boulos, 38, who is running for the upstart Socialism and Liberty Party (PSOL), trails in the polls by about 10 points, but enters the runoff with momentum.

-Covas, a cancer survivor, meanwhile has a powerful backer in Sao Paulo governor Joao Doria, his predecessor and mentor, a top contender to challenge Bolsonaro for the presidency.
+A cancer survivor, he has a powerful backer in Sao Paulo state Governor Joao Doria, his predecessor and mentor, a top contender to challenge Bolsonaro for the presidency.

-The virus has indelibly marked the municipal elections in the giant country of 212 million people.
+The pandemic has indelibly marked the municipal elections in the giant country of 212 million people.

+Bolsonaro, who has downplayed the virus as a "little flu," faces criticism for his handling of Covid-19, which has killed more than 172,000 people in Brazil -- the second-highest death toll worldwide, after the United States.

-The polls were postponed by six weeks because of the pandemic, with the period between the first and second rounds reduced from four weeks to two.
+The municipal polls -- which are essentially Brazil's midterm elections -- were postponed by six weeks because of the pandemic, with the period between the first and second rounds reduced from four weeks to two.

 The authorities are urging voters to bring their own pens, respect social distancing guidelines and disinfect their hands multiple times.

-Bolsonaro, who has downplayed the virus as a "little flu," faces criticism for his handling of the pandemic, which has killed more than 172,000 people in Brazil -- the second-highest death toll worldwide, after the United States.

-In Rio de Janeiro, Brazil's second city, opinion polls indicate incumbent Mayor Marcelo Crivella, an Evangelical pastor and Bolsonaro ally, is set to lose in a landslide to ex-mayor Eduardo Paes of the traditional right-wing Democrats party (DEM).
+In Rio de Janeiro, Brazil's second city, opinion polls indicate incumbent Mayor Marcelo Crivella, a Bolsonaro ally, is set to lose in a landslide to ex-mayor Eduardo Paes of the traditional right-wing Democrats party (DEM).

+"God willing, starting tomorrow we'll be working hard, with everything we've got.
+I will give my blood, all my effort, so that Rio can move forward again," Paes said after casting his ballot in the city, famous for its beaches, carnival and nightlife.

+He vowed to safeguard Rio's traditions of diversity and acceptance, which critics accused Crivella, an Evangelical pastor, of threatening.

 Other races to watch include the northeastern city of Recife -- scene of a family feud on the left between cousins Joao Campos of the center-left Brazilian Socialist Party (PSB) and Marilia Arraes of the PT -- and the southern city of Porto Alegre.